polkadot-developers/polkadot-docs/develop/blockchains/deployment/generate-chain-specs.md

 }
 ```

-In the plain chain-spec JSON file, the keys and associated values are in a human-readable format, which can be used to initialize the genesis storage.
+In the plain chain spec JSON file, the keys and associated values are in a human-readable format, which can be used to initialize the genesis storage.
 When the chain specification is loaded, the runtime converts these readable values into storage items within the trie.
 However, for long-lived networks like testnets or production chains, using the raw format for storage initialization is preferred.
 This avoids the need for conversion by the runtime and ensures that storage items remain consistent, even when runtime upgrades occur.

 To enable a node with an upgraded runtime to synchronize with a chain from genesis, the plain chain specification is encoded in a raw format.
 The raw format allows the distribution of chain specifications that all nodes can use to synchronize the chain even after runtime upgrades.